cly163519/cly163519.github.io/_posts/2026-03-12-What-does-it-mean-to-“learn”-something-in-tech.md

 This is not the same as “not understanding at all.”
 ________________________________________

-## 2. “Understanding” in Technology Isn't One-Dimensional
+## II.
+“Understanding” in Technology Isn't One-Dimensional

 We can divide “understanding” into 4 layers
 ### Level 1: Recognition